 If you want to serve it over fresh pasta, I utilize my rectangular baking dish and when I go to put the cheese on, I will surround the crispy chicken with sauce so that heats up while the cheese broils and gets crispy.

 The world is your oyster with this chicken parmesan recipe.
 Make it into a sandwich, serve it with some pasta, eat it with a side of your choice!

-- 4 individual chicken breast, pounded thin or chicken cutlets
+- 4 individual chicken breasts pounded thin or chicken cutlets

 - Crushed red pepper flakes, to taste